Breastfeeding is a learned process. Here's how to get started.

 Remember, you don't have to do everything alone.
 Get help!
 Your partner, your family, your neighbors—accept all offers of help.
 Let others keep house and feed you so you can rest and nurse.

 Do you love breastfeeding?
 Hate it?
 Feel overwhelmed?
-All these feelings are normal, and it's normal to feel all of them all at once. ( Here is a good article to help you distinguish these normal feelings from postpartum depression or anxiety.)
+All these feelings are normal, and it's normal to feel all of them all at once.
+Check in with yourself too to determine if you're experiencing symptoms of postpartum depression or postpartum anxiety.

 Once you have recovered from birth and breastfeeding is established, join a local breastfeeding support group.
 Meeting other breastfeeding moms will help you feel normal.
 Plus, more concerns come up after that first week, and it's great to have the wisdom and support of other mothers.

 A version of this post originally appeared on June 30, 2018.
 It has been updated.

 Nakao Y, Moji K, Honda S. et al. Initiation of breastfeeding within 120 minutes after birth is associated with breastfeeding at four months among Japanese women: A self-administered questionnaire survey.
 Int Breastfeed J 3, 1 (2008). doi: 10.1186/1746-4358-3-1